praekeltfoundation/platform-mnch/Onboarding/onboarding-part-3.md

 # Location

-Message that asks the user to enter their Location
+Message that asks the user to enter their Location Type from a list of options

 ```stack
 card Location, then: LocationError do